 Dear Bhaskar,

-For comparison purpose, the respective sum totals of both the industry wages and the statutory minimum wages have to be taken.
+I've already answered your question and therefore request you to read it once again.
+For comparison purposes, the respective sum totals of both the industry wages and the statutory minimum wages have to be taken.
 Here, what is important is that the gross industry wages minus the excluded components should only be compared against the sum total of the minimum wages.
 The difference between the individual components doesn't matter as long as the sum totals are equal or the industry wages are more than the minimum wages.
+Hence, it is not mandatory to give any periodic hike in the industry wages in tune with the hike in the D.A. of the minimum wages as long as the sum total of the industry wages remains equal to or more than the minimum wages.

 From India, Salem